woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Molly**: I see you're feeling better already, Betty.
 So you will have dinner?

 **Molly**: OK, honey, we'll see to it that you have strawberry and vanilla ice cream.
 Just rest now.
-You need some rest to help you get better auickly.
+You need some rest to help you get better quickly.
 Hi Frank.
 How you doing?

 **Molly**: Oh, come on now.
 You're a big boy.
 It doesn't hurt that much, does it?
 Oh, I'm sorry it hurts so much, and won't be able to have dinner.
 You're just going to have to have ice cream.Yes, Ice cream.
 Lots of flavors.
 Want to hear them?